sugarcane-ai/sugarcane-ai.github.io/src/content/docs/guides/contribute/index.md

 ---
 title: How to Contribute 🤝
-description: Learn how to start building your next documentation site with Starlight by Astro.
+description: Learn how to make Prompt Packages with Sugarcane AI Framework
 ---

 #### Join our growing community of developers and contributors.
 Contribute to Sugarcane AI, report issues, or submit feature requests on our [GitHub Repository](github_link).